KAIST-IS521/grading-scripts/README.md

 You need to have a ```repos.txt``` file in the same directory where all the other scripts are located in.
 This file contains a list of URLs to students' repositories.

+### Why not use parallel processing?

+We should sequentially run git commands, because our school prevents opening multiple TCP connections at the same time.